Skip to main content

 Every time the app is reloaded, a new JSContext is created.
 Choosing "Automatically Show Web Inspectors for JSContexts" saves you from having to select the latest JSContext manually.

-Remote JavaScript Debugging (deprecated)
+Remote JavaScript Debugging (removed)

 The remote debugger window in Chrome